Tuesday, November 25, 2014

 Albert Theisz

-This engraver on bronze, a member of the First International, mobilizes auxiliaries to deposit mail in points outside the city.
+This engraver on bronze, member of the First International, mobilizes auxiliaries to deposit mail in points outside the city.
 They know they will be arrested if caught.

 They distribute all the city mail by April 4 and find a plate to print stamps.